 Utilize Sales Navigator

-You can use LinkedIn Sales Navigator to see your contacts’ most valuable connections before asking them for an introduction, to help streamline the process of identifying paths to referrals.
-With LinkedIn’s Advanced Search and TeamLink function, it is easier to discover people with specific job titles, roles, etc within an account and identify who in your existing network is connected to a prospect.
+You can use LinkedIn Sales Navigator to see your contacts’ most valuable connections before asking them for an introduction, to help streamline the process of identifying paths to the next sales prospect.
+With LinkedIn’s Advanced Search and TeamLink function, it is easier to discover people with specific job titles, roles, etc. within an account and identify who in your existing network is connected to a sales prospect.

 Once Sales Navigator knows what you’re looking for, it will generate relevant lead recommendations that you might have missed, and mark potential buyers based on a pre-established signal in your buyer journey.
 When you’re more active in Sales Navigator, your results become more relevant since the tool learns from your past searches and automatically sifts LinkedIn for lead recommendations that are relevant to your search criteria.